nightscout/trio-docs/docs/configuration/settings/therapy/basal_rates.md

 Basal profile consists of your scheduled basal rates, which determine how much insulin is being delivered at each hour of the day.
 It is important to understand that these settings are not taken verbatim when looping with Trio.
 Based on your current blood sugar reading, they are adjusted every loop cycle and replaced with temporary basal rates.
 Your set values are altered by autosens or dynamic ISF based on your historical data.

 Your basal profile values should be near your true value.
 Basal profiles are also important for insulin on board (IOB) calculations.
 Trio treats your scheduled basal profile as the zero point.
 The calculated IOB increases if you receive additional insulin on top of your basal rates, either as boluses or high temporary basal rates.
-Likewise, if you receive low temporary basal rates for a set period, your IOB decreases, and can even become negative.
+Likewise, if you receive low temporary basal rates for a set period, your IOB decreases and can even become negative.

 If you are coming from a pump, transferring basal profiles from your pump settings should be done with consideration and caution.
 They might not be entirely accurate for Trio.
 If you are going low or high while fasting, consider adjusting according to the instructions below